pmnoe/pmnoe.github.io/README.md

 ## Projects
 ### Optimal Shipping Schedules for Collaborating Blood Banks
 - Data-driven forecasting of blood supply and demand at blood banks.
-- Design shipping schedules between blood banks via convex optimization.
+- Determine shippments between blood banks via convex optimization.

 ### Multi-Forecast Model Predictive Control of Home Energy Network
-- Control home energy network via robust formulation of model predictive control.
 - Simple forecasting of load and solar power generation from data.
+- Multi-forecast augmentation of model predictive control for management of home energy network.

 ## Additional
 **Stanford Society of Black Scientists and Engineers**